rems-project/isla/web/README.md

 ## Installation/Build

-Running `make` should be sufficient to build the web inferface provided that rust/cargo are installed for the server, and [npm](https://www.npmjs.com) is available for the client.
+Running `make` should be sufficient to build the web interface provided that rust/cargo are installed for the server, and [npm](https://www.npmjs.com) is available for the client.